tensorflow/tensorboard/DEVELOPMENT.md

 ### Debugging Polymer UI Tests Locally

-Our UI tests (e.g., //tensorboard/components/vz_sorting/test) for our polymer plugin use HTML import which is now deprecated from all browsers (Chrome 79- had the native support) and is run without any polyfills.
+Our UI tests (e.g., //tensorboard/components/vz_sorting/test) for our polymer code base use HTML import which is now deprecated from all browsers (Chrome 79- had the native support)and is run without any polyfills.
 In order to debug tests, you may want to run a a Chromium used by our CI that supports HTML import.
 It can be found in `./bazel-bin/third_party/chromium/chromium.out` (exact path to binary will differ by OS you are on; for Linux, the full path is